cloudnative-pg/cloudnative-pg/docs/src/storage.md

 The operator creates a persistent volume claim (PVC) for each PostgreSQL instance, with the goal to store the `PGDATA`, and then mounts it into each Pod.

+Additionally `.spec.walStorage` can be specified to provision a PVC dedicated to the WAL storage.
+This parameter follows the same rules described for the `storage` field.

+!!!
+Important
+    `walStorage` initialization is only supported during cluster creation.

 ## Configuration via a storage class

 The easier way to configure the storage for a PostgreSQL class is to just